sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 I will be using scipy ecosystem.
 I will use Matplotlib, numpy,  pandas to help me with data analysis and visualization.
 I will also be using scipy.optimize, to create an algorithm based on `curve_fit` function.
 It will best fit two curves one for total cases for which I will use Logistic Function, and another one for new case for which I will be using Gaussian Function.

-This will is very common approach used in datasets that follows an Epi curve [^10] as an example [Dr. Tim Churches](https://timchurches.github.io/blog/posts/2020-02-18-analysing-covid-19-2019-ncov-outbreak-data-with-r-part-1/#estimating-changes-in-the-effective-reproduction-number)  took the Epi curve of MERS virus, which had a mean of 7.6 and a SD of 3.4, `curve fitted` using `estimate_R()` function in the `EpiEstim` package to Hubei province's COVID-19 cases
+This will is very common approach used in datasets that follows an Epi curve [^10] as an example by [Dr. Tim Churches](https://timchurches.github.io/blog/posts/2020-02-18-analysing-covid-19-2019-ncov-outbreak-data-with-r-part-1/#estimating-changes-in-the-effective-reproduction-number)  who took the MERS virus Epi curve, which had a mean of 7.6 and a SD of 3.4, `curve fitted` using `estimate_R()` function in the `EpiEstim` package to Hubei province's COVID-19 cases

 ![enter image description here](https://timchurches.github.io/blog/posts/2020-02-18-analysing-covid-19-2019-ncov-outbreak-data-with-r-part-1/analysing-covid-19-2019-ncov-outbreak-data-with-r-part-1_files/figure-html5/Cori_parametric_si_model_fit_hubei-1.png)